trc-codes/aquario/README.md

 via the ethernet shield but you'll also need to make sure the html pages from the /webpage folder have been copied onto your SD card and the SD card must be put into the SD slot on the Arduino ethernet shield.

+# Accessing the locally running website

+Once you've got the Aquario code uploaded to your Arduino and all the sensors wired up, you can view the current state and also update values using the locally running website by opening the following URL in your browser - http://192.168.0.177/state.htm

+These webpages are only accessible on your local network at present, we may look to make this accessible via the internet at some point.